domrally/peekeasy/README.md

 ### non-goals

-- a complete event system
+- an event system
+- an app framework
 - web-assembly build tools
 - a state machine framework
 - an implementation of an observer pattern